paulveillard/cybersecurity-ctf/README.md

-# cybersecurity-ctf
+# Cybersecurity CTF
-The World of Cybersecurity Penetration Testing :
+The World of Cybersecurity CTF (Capture The Flag):
-> A collection of awesome software, libraries, documents, books, resources and cool stuff about cybersecurity penetration testing.
+> A collection of CTF frameworks, libraries, resources, softwares and tutorials, books, resources and cool stuff in Cybersecurity.
 Thanks to all contributors, you're awesome and wouldn't be possible without you!
 Our goal is to build a categorized community-driven collection of very well-known resources.

 ### Contents